materialsvirtuallab/matgenb/README.md

    free to add authorship and contact information, as well as works to cite and acknowledge your contributions.
 In view that scientific codes tend to be continuously being updated, please put in a list of the key pinned dependencies so that other users can install the exact version of software to run the notebook if needed.
-The best practice is to put a section that provides a commented out pip install instructure that can be used in Google Colab.
+The best practice is to put a section that provides a commented out `pip install` command that can be used in Google Colab.
 For example,

    ```sh
    # Uncomment the subsequent lines in this cell to install dependencies for Google Colab.